Arithmetic duality for finite Galois modules over two-dimensional local fields of mixed characteristic: Introduction

-In this paper we generalize, detail and assemble such results into a statement on higher local fields, varieties over them, and interpret them concretely in terms of étale cohomology.
+In this paper we generalize, detail and assemble such results into a statement on a higher local field $K$ and varieties over it, and interpret them concretely in terms of étale cohomology.
 This improves on \cite{DenWin} by allowing $K$ to have $\characteristic(k_2)=0$ instead of $\characteristic(k_1)=0$.
+This improves on \cite{SuzukiCFT} by allowing arbitrary coefficients and slightly more general $K$.